DCS-training/OCR/README.md

 ### Working with Python
 You can find all the material that you will need for this class in [this Folder](https://github.com/DCS-training/OCR/tree/main/WorkingWithPython) (Please note that if you want to download the material on your laptop you will need to download the whole repository rather than single folders).

-To attend the class you do not need to download anything because Google  is set to access both the data and the code authomatically.
+To attend the class you do not need to download anything because the whole project is set up in GoogleColab.

-Just click on the banner below.
+Just click on the banner below and log in via a google account

  [![GoogleColab](https://github.com/DCS-training/OCR/blob/main/CollabLogo.png)](https://colab.research.google.com/drive/1IggowWB2eESAETCWUNVshlJIjQ5FXjiU?usp=sharing)